Greece Moments Greece Moments

 Notos Café, Chora

 This great café bar is open all year round.
 The friendly Georgios and his wife offer a wide selection of drinks, snacks and even a really good breakfast.
 You should definitely try the traditional puggia.
-The prices are top and the location invites you to linger.
-A place where you always like to stop for a bite to eat.
+The prices are great and the location invites you to linger — it’s a place where you’ll always be happy to stop for a bite to eat.

 Notos Café Astypalea Chora